google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 {{receiving_transitems}}).
 Therefore, a TLS client MUST NOT evaluate compliance if it did not include both the `transparency_info` and `status_request` TLS extensions in the ClientHello.

-## TLS Server {#no_tls_servers}

-This specification includes no description of what a TLS server should do if it wants to verify a received TLS client certificate.
-While this may be useful, it is not documented here because the greater security exposure is for clients to end up interacting with an illegitimate server.
-A future version could include such information.

 ## Monitor {#monitor}